Yosemite wildfire is latest threat to giant sequoia trees

 The grove, which is inside the park’s southern entrance, was evacuated and no one was injured.

-The fire more than tripled overnight in size to 166 acres (67 hectares) by Friday, Phillipe said.
-Fire officials had previously estimated that 250 acres (101 hectares) burned but it was revised after a closer assessment.
+The fire had grown to 466 acres (188 hectares) by Friday evening, authorities said.

-The nearby village of Wawona, where about 600 to 700 people were staying in a campground, cabins and an historic hotel, was under an evacuation advisory.
-A community meeting was planned and visitors and residents were encouraged to be ready to leave.
+Evacuation orders were issued Friday for the grove along with the nearby community of Wawona — which is surrounded by the park — and the Wawona Campground, where about 600 to 700 people were staying in a campground, cabins and an historic hotel.

-“Our priorities are certainly the giant sequoias and the community of Wawona,” Phillipe said.

 The downed trees, along with massive numbers of pines killed by bark beetles, provided ample fuel for the flames, but winds Friday were calm and the fire was not spreading rapidly.